Arkansas Online LPN Programs: Top Schools, Tuition & More

 Comparing Arkansas’s LPN Programs

 LPN programs provide flexibility for students pursuing a nursing career who are looking for entry-level positions.
-Although they are not generally entirely online, Arkansas offers a mix of hybrid LPN programs (combining online coursework with in-person clinical training) along with traditional campus programs.
-While online components typically cover essential nursing topics — including foundational concepts, anatomy, pharmacology, and patient care skills — hands-on clinical training, which is necessary for licensure, is completed at local healthcare facilities.
+Arkansas offers a mix of hybrid LPN programs that combine theoretical coursework in an online format with practical in-person clinical training.
+Online components typically cover essential nursing topics like foundational concepts, anatomy, pharmacology, and patient care skills.
+Hands-on clinical training is completed at local healthcare facilities and is necessary to obtain licensure.

-Unlike registered nurse (RN) programs, which usually require more education and advanced clinical work, LPN programs are shorter, typically taking about 12 to 18 months to complete.
-LPN programs also differ from certified nursing assistant (CNA) training, as they offer a more comprehensive nursing education and prepare students for a broader range of patient care responsibilities.
+When comparing LPN programs to registered nurse (RN) programs, LPN programs are shorter in length, taking students around 12 to 18 months to complete.
+LPN programs also differ from certified nursing assistant (CNA) training, as LPN programs are more extensive in its nursing education, preparing students for a vaster range of patient care responsibilities.
 Some schools also offer bridge programs for CNAs who want to earn their LPN credentials.

-When selecting an online LPN program, you should ensure it is accredited by the Arkansas State Board of Nursing and/or the National Council of State Boards of Nursing (NCSBN).
-Upon graduating from their practical nursing program, students should qualify to sit for the NCLEX-PN exam, which is required to become licensed.
-A good way to discern program quality is its NCLEX-PN pass rate, which can often be found on the school’s program page.
+As you select an online LPN program, ensure that the one you land on is accredited by the Arkansas State Board of Nursing and/or the National Council of State Boards of Nursing (NCSBN).
+Upon graduating from their practical nursing program, students should qualify to sit for the NCLEX-PN exam, which is also required to become licensed.
+One solid way to determine a program’s quality is noting its NCLEX-PN pass rate, which can often be found on the school’s program page.

 Arkansas State University Mountain Home (ASUMH)